Keyboard shortcuts

 Specifying path to logos

-You can force the derive macro to use a different path to Logos’s crate with #[logos(crate = path::to::logos)].
+You can force the derive macro to use a different path to Logos’ crate with #[logos(crate = path::to::logos)].

 Custom source type

-By default, Logos’s lexer will accept &str as input.
-If any of the tokens or regex ptterns can match a non utf-8 bytes sequence, this will cause a compile time error.
+By default, Logos’ lexer will accept &str as input.
+If any of the tokens or regex patterns can match a non UTF-8 bytes sequence, this will cause a compile-time error.
 In this case, you should supply #[logos(utf8 = false)].
 This will cause the lexer to accept a &[u8] instead.

 In the past, you could also specify any custom type, but that feature has been removed.